Cinelatino

-Cinelatino is a Spanish-language movie channel based in Mexico owned by MVS Comunicaciones & Hemisphere Media Group (99.9% owned by InterMedia Partners).
-The channel is available throughout Latin America as well as the United States and Canada via cable, satellite, and IPTV services.
+Cinelatino is a Spanish-language movie channel based in Mexico and owned by MVS Comunicaciones & Hemisphere Media Group (99.9% owned by InterMedia Partners).
+The channel is available throughout Latin America, as well as the United States and Canada via cable, satellite, and IPTV services.

-Cinelatino airs Hispanic films, featuring blockbuster hits and critically acclaimed movies from Mexico, Latin America, and Spain.
+Cinelatino airs Hispanic films, featuring titles from Mexico, Latin America, and Spain.
 All movies are presented in their original format and without any commercial interruptions.
-Cinelatino also features behind-the-scenes footage, interviews with film stars, exclusive coverage of Spanish film festivals, and all the latest news from the Hispanic film industry.
+Cinelatino also features behind-the-scenes footage, interviews with film stars, coverage of Spanish-language film festivals, and news related to the Hispanic film industry.